jamonholmgren/ProMotion/README.md

 ## Help

-Ping me on twitter @jamonholmgren or email jamon@clearsightstudio.com, or open a ticket on GitHub.
+If you need help, feel free to ping me on twitter @jamonholmgren or email jamon@clearsightstudio.com, or open a ticket on GitHub.

 ## Contributing